-4. ACQUIRING, USING AND DISPOSAL OF PERSONAL DATA
+5. ACQUIRING, USING AND DISPOSAL OF PERSONAL DATA

-- 4.1 The School shall only process personal data for specific and legitimate purposes including: - providing students and staff with a safe and secure environment including images on CCTV - all cameras around the School carry appropriate warning signs as to their operation.
+- 5.1 The Group shall only process personal data for specific and legitimate interests including: - providing students and staff with a safe and secure environment including images on CCTV all cameras around the Group carry appropriate warning signs as to their operation.
 They are used for the purpose of detecting crime, ensuring personal security and the welfare of staff and students and the protection of the working environment.
 Images are kept no longer than 28 days to meet these objectives.
-However, in certain circumstances such as an on-going investigation into criminal activity, certain relevant images may be kept for longer but no longer than necessary to complete any such investigation. - providing an education, training and pastoral care. - providing activities for students and parents this includes school trips and activity clubs. - providing academic, examination and career references for students and staff. - protecting and promoting the interests and objectives of the School this includes fundraising and commercial ventures. - safeguarding, child protection and promoting the welfare of students.
+However, in certain circumstances (such as an on-going investigation into criminal activity) certain relevant images may be kept for longer, but no longer than necessary to complete any such investigation. - providing education, training and pastoral care. - providing activities for students and parents this includes school trips and activity clubs. - providing academic, examination and career references for students and staff. - protecting and promoting the interests and objectives of the Group this includes fundraising and commercial ventures. - safeguarding, child protection and promoting the welfare of students. - monitoring student and staff email communications, internet and telephone use to ensure students and staff are following the Group's Online Safey Policy including Staff (and Volunteer) Acceptable Use policy. - promoting the Group to prospective students and their parents. - communicating with former students of all schools in the wider Rugby School Group, including those overseas. - for personnel, administrative and management purposes.
+For example, to pay staff and to monitor their performance. - fulfilling the Group's contractual and other legal obligations.

-- monitoring student and staff email communications, internet and telephone use to ensure students and staff are following the School's IT and communications systems acceptable use policies. - promoting the School to prospective students and their parents. - communicating with former students of all schools in the wider Rugby School Group, including those overseas. - for personnel, administrative and management purposes.
-For example, to pay staff and to monitor their performance. - fulfilling the School's contractual and other legal obligations. - for the administration of enquiries and applications for admission to the School including details of parents/guardians and children. - processing bills and collecting payments. - 4.2 Staff should seek advice from the Information Security Officer before using personal data for a purpose which is different from that for which it was originally acquired.
-If information has been obtained for one purpose, it shall not be used for any other purpose without the Information Security Officer's permission. - 4.3 The School shall not hold unnecessary personal data, but shall hold sufficient information for the purpose for which it is required.
-The School shall record that information accurately and shall take reasonable steps to keep it up-to-date.
-This includes an individual's contact and medical details. - 4.4 The School shall not transfer personal data outside the European Economic Area (EEA) without the data subject's permission unless it is satisfied that the data subject's rights under the GDPR will be adequately protected and the transfer has been approved by the Information Security Officer.
-This applies even if the transfer is to a student's parents or guardians living outside the EEA. - 4.5 When the School acquires personal information that will be kept as personal data, the School shall be fair to the data subject and fair to whoever provides the information (if that is someone else) in that their data will be handled and safeguarded in compliance with the GDPR. - 4.6 The School shall only keep personal data for as long as is reasonably necessary and in accordance with the retention and disposal guidelines set out in the School's Document Retention Policy.
-Staff should not delete records containing personal data without authorisation. - 4.7 The School will keep personal data secure and adopt technical and organisational measures to prevent unauthorised or unlawful processing of personal data.
+- for the administration of enquiries and applications for admission to the Group including details of parents/guardians and children. - processing bills and collecting payments. - 5.2 Staff should seek advice from the Information Security Officer before using personal data for a purpose which is different from that for which it was originally acquired.
+If information has been obtained for one purpose, it shall not be used for any other purpose without the Information Security Officer's permission. - 5.3 The Group shall not hold unnecessary personal data, but shall hold sufficient information for the purpose for which it is required.
+The Group shall record that information accurately and shall take reasonable steps to keep it up-to-date.
+This includes an individual's contact and medical details. - 5.4 The Group shall not transfer personal data outside the European Economic Area (EEA) without the data subject's permission unless it is satisfied that the data subject's rights under the GDPR will be adequately protected and the transfer has been approved by the Information Security Officer.
+This applies even if the transfer is to a student's parents or guardians living outside the FFA. - 5.5 When the Group acquires personal information that will be kept as personal data, the Group shall be fair to the data subject and fair to whoever provides the information (if that is someone else) in that their data will be handled and safeguarded in compliance with the GDPR. - 5.6 The Group shall only keep personal data for as long as is reasonably necessary and in accordance with the retention and disposal guidelines set out in the Group's Document Retention Policy.
+Staff should not delete records containing personal data without authorisation. - 5.7 The Group will keep personal data secure and adopt technical and organisational measures to prevent unauthorised or unlawful processing of personal data.

-5. INFORMATION AND EXPLANATION
+6. INFORMATION AND EXPLANATION